Google Play in EU antitrust sights as Android fine appeal pending | Technology

 Google Play in EU antitrust sights as Android fine appeal pending

-The deadline for the court is Dec.
-1," a Google spokesperson said.
-The company can only appeal on matters of law to the Luxembourg-based Court of Justice of the European Union.
+Alphabet unit Google's Google Play Store is the target of an EU antitrust investigation, the company said in a regulatory filing, a move that could expose the U.S. tech giant to another billion-euro fine.

-European anti-trust regulators are investigating Alphabet unit Google's Google Play Store, the company said in a regulatory filing, a move that could expose the U.S. tech giant to another billion-euro fine.
+Alphabet unit Google's Google Play Store is the target of an EU antitrust investigation, the company said in a regulatory filing, a move that could expose the U.S. tech giant to another billion-euro fine.
 Over the last decade, Google has incurred 8.25 billion euros ($8.24 billion) in EU antitrust fines following three investigations into its business practices.

 "In May 2022, the EC (European Commission) and the CMA (Britain's Competition and Markets Authority) each opened a formal investigation into Google Play's business practices," Google said in a quarterly earnings filing dated Oct.
-25. The European Union antitrust watchdog did not immediately respond to a request for comment.
+25. The European Union antitrust watchdog declined to comment.

 EU antitrust regulators are investigating whether Google's threat to remove apps from its Play Store if app developers use other payment options instead of its own billing system has hurt the developers, two people familiar with the matter told Reuters in August.
 Fees charged by Google and Apple at their mobile app stores have drawn criticism from developers who say they are excessive.